-Note: this course meets the contractual mandate for online instructors to complete online instructor training (suspended through Spring 2021).
-Instructors who have taken an equivalent training through another college or program can submit the Comparable Training Equivalency Form.
+This course meets the contractual mandate to complete online instructor training to teach online (suspended through Spring 2022).
+Instructors who have taken an equivalent training elsewhere can submit the Comparable Training Equivalency Form.

 Did you know?
 Our BEOI course and DVC instructors were featured in the East Bay Times.
 Check out "East Bay college professors take courses to learn how to teach online."

-A series of six self-paced modules that walk instructors through accessibility principles; word docs; powerpoints; PDFs; Audio & Video; and Canvas.
+A series of six self-paced modules that walk instructors through accessibility principles; Word docs; PowerPoints; PDFs; Audio & Video; and Canvas.
 Support is available from our Accessibility Ambassadors!

-A 6-8 week workshop where instructors are paired with mentors and work towards alignment of a previously taught online course to the CVC Course Design Rubric.
-Instructors work through Content Presentation; Interaction; Assessment; and Accessibility.
-Instructors attend a Digital Access Clinic with DSPS.
+A 7 week workshop where instructors are paired with mentors and work towards alignment of a previously taught online course to the CVC Course Design Rubric.
+Instructors work through sections on Content Presentation, Interaction, Assessment, and Accessibility.
 Final course design goes to Districtwide Distance Education Council (DDEC) Alignment group for final review before courses are badged on the new seamless enrollment platform for students looking to complete fully online certificates and degrees.

-We have recordings of our Fall 2020 "POMP Online Instructor Showcases" available for viewing through GROW@4CD if you'd like to learn more!
-Please watch emails for application announcements or contact Anne Kingsley, DE Coordinator at email@example.com to learn more.
+Recordings of past "POMP Online Instructor Showcases" are available through GROW@4CD!
+Watch email for upcoming applications or contact Anne Kingsley, DE Coordinator at firstname.lastname@example.org to learn more.

 Attend ongoing flex workshops, great for those needing extra support in specific tools or as a way to keep up with the latest best practices.